dsubedi753/gps_pkg/README.md

 **Expected error and required steps to solve them:**
 The GPS outputs msgs in different and discrete baud rate.
 If the input baud rate at which the script is executed doesn't match the baud rate of the hardware, the program outputs nothing or erroneous information.
 We can change the baud rate as the parameter in the launch file.

 The package will not output the data if the harware is not given the correct permission.
-We can used given command to specify the permission to access the hardware.
+We can used following command to specify the permission to access the hardware.

-**Permission needed to be granted as following:**
+**Command to grant the Permission:**
 > sudo chmod 777 /dev/ttyUSB0

 **Running the package**
 Open Terminal
 Type in the following code
 > roslaunch gps_pkg gps_pkg.launch